limbernie/freed/README.md

 # freed.sh

-A proof-of-concept shell script for early detection of lookalike domain utilized in a business email compromise or third-party compromise.
+A proof-of-concept shell script for early detection of lookalike domains utilized in a business email compromise or third-party compromise.

 ```
 $ ./freed.sh -h